dianekrycho/TD6_cloud_computing/readme.md

 ### Diane Krychowski - ESILV CCC1

-To start the containeur, run:
+To start the containeur, run from terminal :
 ```
 docker-compose up
 ```